Gusto/gusto.github.io/_posts/2013-08-07-employees.markdown

 | `location_id`             | the unique identifier of this job's location in the ZenPayroll system.
 | `eligible_paid_time_off`  | array of paid time off (PTO) information for which this employee is eligible.
 This is a subset of the possible paid time off types returned for the employee's company.
 | `name`                    | name of this PTO type
+| `terminated`              | whether the employee has been terminated from the company.
+| `terminations`            | array of terminations for this employee
+| `active`                  | Whether this termination is currently in effect
+| `effective_date`          | The employee's last day of work at the company
+| `run_termination_payroll` | If true, employee will recieve their last, prorated wages via an offcycle payroll.
+If false, they will recieve their final wages with the rest of the company

 ### Optional Parameters